soulpower007/lightweight-ResNet/README.md

 ### Jupyter Notebook

-Alternatively, you can follow along our Jupyter Notebook(TrainPlotInference.ipynb) to train new Resnet model or get plots and inference from our best performing model
+Alternatively, you can follow along our Jupyter Notebook(TrainPlotInference.ipynb) to train new Resnet model or get plots and inference from our best performing model.
+The above notebook was run on colab and for inference please make sure the file is in the folder 'data/cifar_test_nolabels.pkl' We couldn't upload the pkl file here as it was more than 25MB (too large to uplaod on github).

 ## References